kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 9. [Further Reading](#further-reading)
 10. [Conclusion](#conclusion)

-<a name="not-a-tutorial"></a>
+<a name="notes"></a>
-## This Is Not a Tutorial
+## Some Notes

+A few notes first...

-To be clear, this is not a tutorial.
+* This is not a tutorial.
 I may do tutorials on certain parts of the code in the future but for now, I'm just documenting the approach I used to solve a specific problem.

-[The kdz code is thoroughly commented on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") for your review: feel free to look at it and ask questions/make comments about it as a post comment.
-When reviewing the code, you want to look at the modules in the [`config` folder](https://github.com/kaidez/kdz/tree/master/config "review the npm code modules for kdz") as well as [the core `kdz.js` file](https://github.com/kaidez/kdz/blob/master/kdz.js "Review the core "kdz.js" file").
+* [The kdz code is thoroughly commented on GitHub](https://github.com/kaidez/kdz "See the kdz code on GitHub") for your review: feel free to look at it and ask questions/make comments about it as a post comment.
+When reviewing the code, you want to look at the modules in the [`config` folder](https://github.com/kaidez/kdz/tree/master/config "Review the npm code modules for kdz") as well as [the core `kdz.js` file](https://github.com/kaidez/kdz/blob/master/kdz.js "Review the core "kdz.js" file").

+* This tool will (probably) never be published as an [npm](https://www.npmjs.com/) package so if you want to download it, please [read the repo's "Before you install" section](https://github.com/kaidez/kdz#before-you-install "Read the repo's "Before you install" section") first.

 <a name="how-this-started"></a>
 ## How This Started